-Recognitions of Hilliard’s contributions include awards from: Smurfit-Stone Entrepreneurial Alumni Hall of Fame at Saint Louis University, The American Camping Association, Kiwanis International, St. Louis County, The Progressive Youth Center, Commerce Bank/William T. Kemper Foundation’s Community Service Award, FOCUS St. Louis’ What’s Right with the Region, McDonnell Douglas Crystal Vision Award.
+Recent recognitions include Doctorate of Humane Letters, honoris causa from the University of Missouri and induction into the Smurfit-Stone Entrepreneurial Alumni Hall of Fame at the John Cook School of Business at Saint Louis University.
+Additional recognitions include awards from: The American Camping Association; Kiwanis International; St. Louis County; The Progressive Youth Center; Commerce Bank/William T. Kemper Foundation’s Community Service Award; FOCUS St. Louis’ What’s Right with the Region; and the McDonnell Douglas Crystal Vision Award.

 Claire Wyneken – Sr. Vice President & Chief of Staff

-Claire leads and facilitates the Executive Leadership Team (ELT) to ensure organizational alignment and success in meeting the opportunities and challenges before us.
+Claire Wyneken leads and facilitates the Executive Leadership Team (ELT) to ensure organizational alignment and success in meeting the opportunities and challenges before us.
 As Chief of Staff, she is the coordinator of all Wyman functions and the organizational glue for the agency, that is — by nature of its aspirations for teens – in a continual state of growth and change.

-Claire Wyneken joined Wyman in 1987, and has dedicated her professional career to youth development and expanding quality services for youth.
+Wyneken joined Wyman in 1987, and has dedicated her professional career to youth development and expanding quality services for youth.
 She spent more than a decade in direct service with teens, led Wyman’s programs and operations team and has been a member of the executive leadership team since 1994.
-In addition to serving on many boards and advisory councils, Claire is an alumnus of the National Conference for Community & Justice – Dismantling Racism Institute (1997), CORO Women in Leadership (1998), Leadership St. Louis (2002).
+In addition to serving on many boards and advisory councils, Wyneken is an alumnus of the National Conference for Community & Justice – Dismantling Racism Institute (1997), CORO Women in Leadership (1998), Leadership St. Louis (2002).
 She earned her Bachelors degree from Purdue University and is currently pursuing a Masters in Organizational Change at Saint Louis University.

 Mindy Sharp, MBA — Sr. Vice President, Finance & Administration

 Mindy Sharp joined Wyman in 2003 and previously held the role of Director of Finance.
 In 2007, she assumed the role of Senior Vice President of Finance and Administration.
 Her responsibilities include providing leadership, direction, accountability and strategic positioning of the support departments of the organization, including Finance, Human and Capital Assets, MIS, Risk Management and Vended Services.
-In 2012, Mindy was recognized as a St. Louis Business Journal CFO of the Year Finalist.
+In 2012, Sharp was recognized as a St. Louis Business Journal CFO of the Year Finalist.
 Her 15+ years of experience include prior finance and administrative management roles at JetCorp, LLC and TDK Technologies.
-Mindy serves outside of Wyman, as well, offering her expertise as President of KEEN St. Louis and Treasurer of KEEN USA.
+Sharp serves outside of Wyman, as well, offering her expertise as President of KEEN St. Louis and Treasurer of KEEN USA.
 She was also a 2012 member of the Girl Scout Council of Eastern Missouri’s Strategy Team.